 Veterans Yoga Project – Feathered Pipe Foundation Seva

-The Feathered Pipe Foundation is proud to fiscally sponsor the Veterans Yoga Project, founded by Dr. Daniel J. Libby.
+The Feathered Pipe Foundation is proud to have helped launch, through its past fiscal sponsorship, the Veterans Yoga Project, founded by Dr. Daniel J. Libby.
 He founded the Veterans Yoga Project as an effort to increase the resources that are available to Veterans with post-traumatic stress and other trauma-related difficulties and to the yoga therapists who work with them.

-Veterans Yoga Project is partnering with the Feathered Pipe Foundation again in the summer of 2017 to provide a healing experience tailored specifically for Montana veterans.
+Veterans Yoga Project is partnering with the Feathered Pipe Foundation again in the summer of 2019 to provide healing experiences tailored specifically for Montana veterans.
 Learn more here.

 Veterans Yoga Project